JackWCollins/slate/source/index.html.md

 Welcome to the TurnSignal API!
 This is a sample coding project - the source code is located [here](https://github.com/lord/slate).
 You can use our API to access TurnSignal API endpoints, which can get information on various vehicles, makes, models, options.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication

 > To authorize, use this code: